Chapter 5: Protection against violence & harassment

 What is domestic violence?

-Domestic violence occurs when one person tries to coerce or control another person in a family-like or domestic relationship.
+Domestic violence is when one person tries to coerce or control another person in a family-like or domestic relationship.
 See Chapter 8 for definition of domestic relationship.

 What is the difference between domestic violence and family violence?